ArtPoon/slides/markdown/mbi3100-gwas.md

 * GWAS generally involves the targeted genotyping of specific, pre-selected variants using microarrays.
 * Whole-exome (WES) and whole-genome sequencing (WGS) studies aim to capture all genetic variation.
-  * Strictly speaking, both WES and WGS studies are *also* GWAS, although the term "GWAS" in the literature usually refers to studies of common variants assayed by microarrays, and sometimes considered separately from WGS and WES.
+  * Strictly speaking, both WES and WGS studies are *also* GWAS
+  * "GWAS" usually refers to studies of common variants assayed by microarrays, and sometimes considered separately from WGS and WES.
 * Currently, GWAS studies are still more common.

 ---

+### Obtaining data
 # Selecting the study population

 * GWAS generally requires very large sample sizes to identify reproducible, genome-wide significant associations.